JunaidMB/playing_with_tidymodels/README.md

-# Repository of Tidymodels template scripts in R
+# Repository of R Tidymodels Template Scripts

 I will be using this repository to store scripts in R that demonstrate features using the tidymodels framework.
 Since the tidymodels framework has multiple variations of what can be done, this repository is where I will keep completed scripts so I can refer to them in future when building models using the tidymodels framework.